-This policy applies to the approved provider, persons with management or control, nominated supervisor, persons in day-to-day charge, early childhood teachers, educators, staff, students, volunteers, parents/guardians, children, and others attending the programs and activities of Centenary Drive Kindergarten, including during offsite excursions and activities.
+This policy applies to the approved provider, persons with management or control, nominated supervisor, persons in day-to-day charge, early childhood teachers, educators, staff, students, volunteers, families, children, and others attending the programs and activities of Centenary Drive Kindergarten, including during offsite excursions and activities.

-R indicates legislation requirement, and sh Approved provider and persons with management or control Nominated supervisor and persons in day-to-day charge Early childhood teacher, educators and all other staff Parents/guardians Contractors, volunteers and students Ensuring that a Diabetes Policy is developed, implemented and complied all staff, parents/guardians, students and volunteers by at Centenary Drive Kindergarten Regulation 90 R V √ √ √ Ensuring that at least one ECT/educator with current approved first aid qualifications (refer to Definitions) is in attendance and immediately available at all times that children are being educated and cared for by the service (Regulation 136(1) (a)).
-This can be the same person who has anaphylaxis management training and emergency asthma management training R V Ensuring that the nominated supervisor, early childhood teachers, educators, staff, parents/guardians, students and volunteers at the service are provided with a copy of the Diabetes Policy, including the section on management strategies (refer to Attachment 1), and the Dealing with Medical Conditions Policy (Regulation 91) R V V V √ Ensuring that all staff members and volunteers can identify the child living with diabetes, the child's medical management plan and the location of the child's medication are developed and implemented (Regulation 90) R V V V Ensuring that the programs delivered at the service are inclusive of children living with type 1 diabetes (refer to Inclusion and Equity Policy), and can participate in all activities safely and to their full potential R V V V Ensuring that the nominated supervisor, staff and volunteers at the service are aware and have discussed the child's diabetes action and management plan with their parents/guardians.
-This plan details the strategies to be implemented for the child's diabetes management at the service (refer to Attachment 1) R V V V Following and implementing the diabetes management strategies detailed on the child's diabetes action and management plan while at the service (refer to Attachment 1) V V V Administering medications as required, in accordance with the procedures outlined in the Administration of Medication Policy (Regulation 93) R R V Ensuring that staff have access to appropriate professional development opportunities and are adequately resourced to work with children living with type 1 diabetes and their families V V V V V
+RESPONSIBILITIES Nominated supervisor and persons in day-to-day charge Early childhood teacher, educators and all other staff Families Contractors, volunteers and students R indicates legislation requirement, and should not be deleted Ensuring that a Diabetes Policy is developed, implemented and complied all staff, families, R √ √ √ √ students and volunteers by at Centenary Drive Kindergarten Regulation 90 2.
+Ensuring that at least one ECT/educator with current approved first aid qualifications (refer to Definitions) is in attendance and immediately available at all times that children are being educated and cared for by the service (Regulation 136(1) (a)).
+This can be the same person who has anaphylaxis management training and emergency asthma management training R √ 3.
+Ensuring that the nominated supervisor, early childhood teachers, educators, staff, families, students and volunteers at the service are provided with a copy of the Diabetes Policy , including the section on management strategies (refer to Attachment 1), and the Dealing with Medical Conditions Policy (Regulation 91) R V √ √ V 4.
+Ensuring that all staff members and volunteers can identify the child living with diabetes, the child's medical management plan and the location of the child's medication are developed and implemented (Regulation 90) R V V V 5.
+Ensuring that the programs delivered at the service are inclusive of children living with type 1 diabetes (refer to Inclusion and Equity Policy), and can participate in all activities safely and to their full potential R V V V 6.
+Ensuring that the nominated supervisor, staff and volunteers at the service are aware and have discussed the child's diabetes action and management plan with their families.
+This plan details the strategies to be implemented for the child's diabetes management at the service (refer to Attachment 1) R V ٧ V 7.
+Following and implementing the diabetes management strategies detailed on the child's diabetes action and management plan while at the service (refer to Attachment 1) V V √ 8.
+Administering medications as required, in accordance with the procedures outlined in the Administration of Medication Policy (Regulation 93) R R V 9.
+Ensuring that staff have access to appropriate professional development opportunities and are adequately resourced to work with children living with type 1 diabetes and their families V V V V V 10.
+Organising appropriate professional development for early childhood teacher, educators and staff to enable them to work effectively with children living with type 1 diabetes and their families V V V V 1